ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

-Did you trace table look like the following?
+Did your trace table look like the following?

 .. figure:: Figures/whileLoopTrace.png
     :width: 150px